netdata/netdata/collectors/python.d.plugin/exim/README.md

 # Exim monitoring with Netdata

-Simple module executing `exim -bpc` to grab exim queue.
+Simple module executing `exim -bpc` to grab the Experimental Internet Mailer (Exim) queue.
 This command can take a lot of time to finish its execution thus it is not recommended to run it every second.

 ## Requirements